20minutes/stretch/README.md

 # Strech

-Strech is a small library that allows you to change the dimensions of input elements to suit the amout of data entered by user.
+Strech is a small library that allows you to change the dimensions of textarea elements to suit the amout of data entered by user.

 ## Usage